MUSC Gives Back

 You can report your hours either online or come by the MUSC Gives Back office located in Student Programs and fill out a form by hand.

 How often do I need to report my hours?

 We recommend that you report your volunteer hours regularly, and best to do so soon following your volunteer experiences.
 At anytime, students are welcomed to report any service hours performed during their enrollment while at MUSC.
 Volunteer hours which are donated during your enrollment will be credited during the academic service year of their occurance beginning August 1 - July 31.
 Additionally, volunteer service activity can not be posted for future dates.

 What volunteer hours should I report to MUSC GIVES BACK?

 The MUSC Gives Back Program recognizes volunteered hours that increase the value of a student’s education earned at the Medical University by allowing them to address unmet needs in the community and abroad.
-These volunteer hours should contribute services or resources to an individual, group, non-profit or community initiative who otherwise would be unable to do so for themselves, or promote healthy lifestyle to others.
-Please be reminded that any volunteer activity served to satisfy MUSC course credit or for professional license requirements, or is deemed as a leadership role for your college, is not reportable.
+These volunteer hours should contribute services or resources to an individual, group, non-profit or community initiative who otherwise would be unable to do so for themselves, or promote healthy lifestyle choices to others, or serve as a positive role model for healthcare careers.
+Please be reminded that any volunteer activity served to satisfy MUSC course credit or for professional license requirements, or is deemed as a leadership role for your college is not able to be reported.

 If I participate in a group service activity, will my hours be reported?